-The crew of Viking Rinda got creative and countered the high temperatures from Europe’s heatwave by spraying water on the sundeck to cool the third-deck cabins.
+The crew of Viking Rinda got creative on the Seine River cruise and countered the high temperatures from Europe’s heatwave by spraying water on the sundeck to cool the third-deck cabins.
 That made the sundeck’s outdoor carpeting soggy.
 Not a problem.
 I simply moved forward to the bow where the deck was still dry.

 When I have finished, I put my towel in the bin and head down to change and go to the dining room for breakfast.
 This is my favorite meal of the day and I look forward to Viking breakfasts, which offer a wonderful range of options.